rails/rails/guides/source/development_dependencies_install.md

 To be able to run the suite for MySQL and PostgreSQL we need their gems.
 Install first the servers, their client libraries, and their development files.

-On OS X, you can run:
+On macOS, you can run:

 ```bash
 $ brew install mysql